 |Nominate a healthcare provider||

-The healthcare provider will be able to access details about your cervical screening and receive notifications about your cervical screening (including screening reminders and follow-up of abnormal test results).
-With your consent, your healthcare provider can act on your behalf to make requests to the Register.
+The healthcare provider will be able to access details and receive notifications about your screening (including screening reminders and follow up of abnormal test results).
+With your consent, your healthcare provider can act on your behalf to make requests to the National Register.

-You can only have one Nominated Healthcare Provider.
-If you see a different healthcare provider for cervical screening, they will also be recorded in the Register to receive information about your cervical screening.
+If you see a different healthcare provider for cervical or bowel screening, they will also be recorded in the National Register to receive information about your screening.

-You will not be contacted or receive or any future correspondence from the Register regarding cervical screening, including invitations to screen, reminders or follow up.
+You will not be contacted or receive any future correspondence from us regarding cervical or bowel screening, depending on the program(s) you choose to opt out of, including invitations to screen, reminders or follow up.

-You can still schedule and undergo a cervical screening test at any time by visiting your healthcare provider, but your screening test results will not be recorded in the Register.
-Because the screening test results are not recorded, your healthcare provider will not be able to access your screening test results from the Register from the time you have opted out.
+You can still schedule and undergo a cervical or bowel screening test at any time, but your screening test results will not be recorded in the National Register.
+Because the screening test results are not recorded, your healthcare provider will not be able to access your screening test results from the National Register from the time you have opted out.

-Should you wish to resume your participation in the Register regarding your cervical screening, you can withdraw your opt out request at any time.
-By withdrawing an opt out request, you will resume receiving invitations, reminders and follow up from the Register and any cervical screening test results or follow up will be recorded on the Register thereafter.
+If you want to opt back in to the National Register for either cervical or bowel screening, you can withdraw your opt-out request at any time.
+By withdrawing an opt-out request, you will start receiving invitations, reminders and follow-ups from the National Register again, and any screening test results or follow-ups will be recorded on the National Register from then on.

-You will no longer receive any contact or correspondence from the Register in relation to cervical screening.
+You will no longer receive any contact or correspondence from us in relation to cervical screening.

 |Nominate a Pseudonym (fictitious name)||

-All your results, clinical follow-up and correspondence are stored against your pseudonym.
-Your details in the Register are only searchable using the Pseudonym.
+All your results, clinical follow-up and correspondence are stored against your Pseudonym.
+Your details in the National Register are only searchable using the Pseudonym.

-To manage your participation in the Register, please visit the NCSR website.
-Alternatively you can call the Contact Centre on 1800 627 701 (8am to 6pm Mon-Fri).
+See manage your participation for more information.
+Alternatively, you can call the Contact Centre on 1800 627 701 (8am to 6pm Mon-Fri).

-9. Will I receive correspondence if I have opted out of a state or territory Pap register?
+7. Will I receive correspondence if I have opted out of a state or territory 'Pap' register?

-The national Register will not contact you once you have opted out or if it is known that you have opted out of a state or territory Pap register.
-If you previously opted out of your local state or territory register you might still receive invitations or other correspondence from the national Register.
-This is because some of the local state and territory registers de-identified Personal Information, so the national Register will not know you have previously opted out.
-If this happens, you will need to request that you are opted out of the national Register.
-Please refer to Question 8 for information on how to manage your participation in the Register.
+The National Cancer Screening Register will not contact you once you have opted out.
+If you previously opted out of your local state or territory cervical screening program that referred to the ‘Pap’ register, you might still receive invitations or other correspondence from us.
+This is because some of the former local state and territory registers de-identified personal information, so we will not know you have previously opted out.
+If this happens, you will need to request to opt out of the National Cancer Screening Register.
+For more information, see manage your participation.

-There are strict rules about who can access or use your personal information.
-Your information can only be accessed for purposes related to the Register and the National Cervical Screening Program, or for other purposes authorised by law.
+There are strict rules about who can access or use your Personal Information.
+Your information can only be accessed for purposes related to the National Cancer Screening Register, the National Cervical Screening Program and the National Bowel Cancer Screening Program, or for other purposes as authorised by law.

 - You can ask for access to your Personal Information or request to correct it.

-- Department of Health as the data custodian for the Register is authorised to access your Personal Information but only for the purposes of the Register.
+- As the data custodian for the National Register, the Australian Government Department of Health is authorised to access your Personal Information but only for the purposes of the bowel and cervical screening programs.

-- Telstra Health as the contracted service provider for the Register is authorised to access and use your Personal Information but only for the purpose of operating the Register.
+- As the contracted service provider for the National Cancer Screening Register, Telstra Health is authorised to access and use your Personal Information but only for the purposes of the bowel and cervical screening programs.

-- Healthcare providers (including pathology providers and specialists) can access your information for the purpose of providing you healthcare in relation to cervical cancer.
+- Healthcare providers (including pathology providers and specialists) can access your information for the purposes of providing you healthcare in relation to cervical or bowel screening.

-- State and territory health departments can access your Personal Information in the Register to enable local program policy and service planning, monitoring and evaluation and to implement strategies to increase screening participation, access to follow up services and maximise access of under-screened and never-screened groups.
+- State and territory health departments can access your Personal Information in the National Register to enable local program policy and service planning, monitoring and evaluation and to implement strategies to increase screening participation, access to follow-up services and maximise access of under-screened and never-screened groups.

 - Professional disciplinary bodies, such as the Medical Board of Australia, child protection officers and law enforcement officers may be provided with access to your Personal Information where that access will enable or assist them to perform their functions.

-- Other persons may be provided with access to your Personal Information where it is for the purposes of court or tribunal proceedings or a coronial inquiry or in accordance with an order of a court, tribunalor coroner.
+- Other persons may be provided with access to your Personal Information for the purposes of court or tribunal proceedings or a coronial inquiry or in accordance with an order of a court, tribunal or coroner.